Maradelli/Maradelli/README.md

 <img width="735" height="272" alt="image" src="https://github.com/user-attachments/assets/aa71c7fc-2a60-4c94-9299-7b4068841773" />
 </p>

 # 🌌 Welcome to My Digital Space!
-I'm Milena!

 ## 🛰️ Mission Log: The Path to Quantitative Research
 I am an **Applied Mathematics and Computer Science** student.
 I don’t just process data; I look for the underlying mathematical truth.
 My journey is built on a strategic approach to problem-solving, moving from Data Analytics toward the high-stakes world of **Quant**.